lutifabbri/Capital-Structure-Determinants/README.md

 Considering the factors commonly used in the literature and the availability of information, the financial indicators of Total-debt-to-total-assets leverage ratio, growth, tangibility, profitability, liquidity and size of the companies were used to study the determinants of the capital structure of firms and its variation based on the 2008 global financial crisis.
 The composition and effect of this indicators on firm leverage according to Zeitun, et. al (2017) is summarized in the following table:
 <br/><br/>
 ##### *Table 1.
-Financial indicators/variables and their effect on capital structure according to Trade-off and Pecking Order.*
+Financial indicators/variables and their effect on capital structure according to Trade-off and Pecking Order theories.*
 |Variable|Abbreviation|Composition|Trade-off|Pecking order|
 |:-------|:-----------|:----------|:-------:|:-----------:|
 |Leverage|LEV|	Total debt to total assets|N/A|N/A|